xg590/IoT/Board/Arduino/README.md

 ### Common boards
 * Arduino Uno / Nano / Pro Mini
+* Pin Comments:
+  * RAW: Unregulated voltage input (up to 12V?).
+If the board is powered via USB, the voltage at this pin will be about 4.8V.
+  * VCC: Regulated voltage input (MUST be 5V or 3.3V).
+If the board is powered via USB or RAW, the voltage can supplies other devices.
+  * RST: Pulled up.
+Connecting to the ground initiates a reset.
+The board will remain "off" until the reset line is pulled back to high.
 ### Get Started
 * [<b>Windows</b> Only] Install a USB-to-UART bridge driver.
    * PC (Windows) supports USB communication protocol but Arduino board does not.